Salutology

 Time management and coping strategy training

-Health-Promoting Behavior Programs
+Health-Promoting Behaviour Programs

 Encouraging healthy habits that reinforce both physical and psychological well-being.